-Miles Monroe: I'm what you would call a teleological, existential atheist.
+Miles Monroe: Do I believe in God?
+I'm what you would call a teleological, existential atheist.
 I believe that there's an intelligence to the universe, with the exception of certain parts of New Jersey.

 Luna Schlosser: Oh, I see.
 You don't believe in science, and you also don't believe that political systems work, and you don't believe in God, huh?

 Miles Monroe: Right.